akeamwoods/Contacts/README.md

 + Lint-staged
 These packages are used to add a pre-commit hook which checks code quality before it is committed to the codebase.

+### Local Dev Server
+I have setup a local dev server using http-server to server the contacts.json to the frontend.
+This means you need to run the 'server' script from the package.json file in order for the data to be served to the frontend.
+The reason i've done this is that I wanted to show how I would handle fetching data from an api rather than just importing the json.

 ### Animation
 This project uses framer-motion for animation https://github.com/framer/motion